Substrates for Tortoise Enclosures

 Cons of coconut coir:

-b.)
+2.)
 Coconut chips

 Coconut "bark" chips are the coarser version of coconut husk substrates.
 They are another popular indoor tortoise enclosure substrate choice because they are natural, nice looking, and easy to find.
+Coconut chips are the most allergy friendly substrate for me.

 Pros of coco chips: